 The articles to the left were perfect for my fourth graders.
 I used them to model how a research report should be organized.
 Although the top article was intended for a younger audience, it still offered my students a little different perspective.
 It is best suited to a second grade class I think.

 Another option during reindeer week is reader’s theatre.
 This free script from Lisa Frase would work well for small group instruction.
 There are six main parts and four choral responses, so a teacher could easily use it with guided reading.
 It’s about a goofy reindeer named Bob.

 Partner Play from My Shop

-The Stubborn Reindeer pairs with the Wild Christmas Reindeer since it’s about reindeer problems.
-Sue, the reindeer trainer, is having difficulty with Prancer.
+The Stubborn Reindeer pairs with the Wild Christmas Reindeer since it’s about dealing with problems.
+Sue, the trainer, is having difficulty with Prancer.
 She just can’t get her timing down and is quite frankly *digging her hooves in*.
 Sue is beside herself with worry that the deer will not be ready in time and Christmas will be ruined.
 With the help of the lead barn elf, Jason, the two elves are able to solve the problem.
 Teamwork is a beautiful thing.
 You can check it out with the preview to the left.

 Writing and Craft Ideas

 As if these ideas aren’t fun enough (and if you are lucky to have the time for more), there are *tons* of great writing and craft options available.
 These were my favorites, and I hope you’ll head over to my Pinterest board to repin them for later.

 Finally, before I sign off, I want to share one last thing.
 The Library Patch has this wonderful Clickable PDF available with great website links.
 This made it so easy for us to be able to research safely, and I appreciate that she’s shared it for all to use.